When Being Unseen from mBERT is just the Beginning: Handling New Languages With Multilingual Language Models: Background and Motivation

-\paragraph{What can be done for unseen languages?} Unseen languages vary greatly in the amount of available data, in their script (many languages use non-Latin scripts such as Sorani Kurdish and Mingrelian), and in their morphological or syntactical properties (most largely differ from high-resource Indo-European languages).
-This makes the design of a methodology to build contextualized models for such languages very challenging.
-In this work, by experimenting with 16 typologically diverse unseen languages, (i)~we show that there is a diversity of behavior depending on the script, the amount of available data, and the relation to pretraining languages; (ii)~Focusing on the unseen languages that lag in performance compared to their easier-to-handle counterparts, we show that the script plays a critical role in the transfer abilities of multilingual language models.
-Transliterating such languages to a script which is used by a related language \draftHL{seen during pretraining}{This is not the case for Sorani Kurdish, so I agree with Djamé's comment below, as suggested in one of my comments above. -BS} leads to very significant improvement in downstream performance.\footnote{Also see the discussion in Section~\S\ref{subsec:LMs} on the script distributions in mBERT.} \draftnote{\Djame{Here we should talk about the main script present in the multilingual model and which we instantiate into the Latin script.
-We could include some statistics about mBert languages like the ratio of language with a Latin script vs others.
-I'm sure this table exists somewhere.}\an{\url{http://juditacs.github.io/2019/02/19/bert-tokenization-stats.html} Take some statistics from here?
-I've cited that blog before!} \bm{I agree we should mention it but maybe not here as it is not the reason why we do the transliteration: added in 3.2} \an{I added a footnote to direct to that discussion cause why not :) }}
+\paragraph{What can be done for unseen languages?} Unseen languages strongly vary in the amount of available data, in their script (many languages use non-Latin scripts such as Sorani Kurdish and Mingrelian), and in their morphological or syntactical properties (most largely differ from high-resource Indo-European languages).
+This makes the design of a methodology to build contextualized models for such languages \draftreplace{very challenging}{challenging at best}.
+In this work, by experimenting with 15 typologically diverse unseen languages, (i)~we show that there is a diversity of behavior depending on the script, the amount of available data, and the relation to the pretraining languages; (ii)~Focusing on the unseen languages that lag in performance compared to their easier-to-handle counterparts, we show that the script plays a critical role in the transfer abilities of multilingual language models.
+Transliterating such languages to a script which is used by a related language seen during pretraining \draftnote{This is not the case for Sorani Kurdish... -BS fixed} can lead to significant improvement in downstream performance.